jerCarre/vega_docsify/README.md

 ```
 ````

-Your code can be json or url to external code :
+You can write either json or url to external code :

 ````markdown
 ```vega